George Meade: Reconstruction

 In July 1865, Meade assumed command of the Military Division of the Atlantic headquartered in Philadelphia.
 On January 6, 1868, he took command of the Third Military District in Atlanta.
 In January 1868, he assumed command of the Department of the South.
 The formation of the state governments of Alabama, Florida, Georgia, North Carolina and South Carolina for reentry into the United States was completed under his direct supervision.
 When the Governor of Georgia refused to accept the Reconstruction Acts of Congress, Meade replaced him with General Thomas H. Ruger.

 After the Camilla massacre in September 1868, caused by anger from white southerners over blacks gaining the right to vote in the 1868 Georgia state constitution, Meade investigated the event and decided to leave the punishment in the hands of civil authorities.
 Meade returned to command of the Military Division of the Atlantic in Philadelphia.

 In 1869, following Grant's inauguration as president and William Tecumseh Sherman's assignment to general-in-chief, Sheridan was promoted over Meade to lieutenant general.
 Meade effectively served in semi-retirement as the commander of the Military Division of the Atlantic from his home in Philadelphia.

 Personal life

 On December 31, 1840 (his birthday), he married Margaretta Sergeant, daughter of John Sergeant, running mate of Henry Clay in the 1832 presidential election.
-They had seven children together: John Sergeant Meade, George Meade, Margaret Butler Meade, Spencer Meade, Sarah Wise Meade, Henrietta Meade, and William Meade.
+They had seven children together: John Sergeant Meade (born 1841), George Meade, Margaret Butler Meade, Spencer Meade, Sarah Wise Meade, Henrietta Meade, and William Meade.